Testing

 make verify-assurance

-That command verifies the hallucination checks, supply-chain checks, open AI review inventory, and security assurance protocol wiring.
+That command verifies the hallucination checks, supply-chain checks, AI review inventory, and security assurance protocol wiring.

 Local Release-Candidate Quality Gate